pantheon-systems/documentation/source/content/platform-considerations.md

 </Accordion>

-For more information on how to diagnose tables and troubleshoot potential issues, visit the [official MariaDB documentation](https://mariadb.com/kb/en/troubleshooting-row-size-too-large-errors-with-innodb/).
+For more information on how to diagnose tables and troubleshoot potential issues, refer to the [official MariaDB documentation](https://mariadb.com/kb/en/troubleshooting-row-size-too-large-errors-with-innodb/).

 ## Modules and Plugins with Known Issues